Celastrus orbiculatus: As an invasive species

-Oriental bittersweet is a strong competitor in its environment, and its dispersal has endangered the survival of several other species.
-One attribute that contributes to the success of this species is having attractively colored fruit.
-As a result, it is eaten by mammals and birds, which excrete the seeds to different locations.
+Oriental bittersweet is a strong competitor, and its dispersal has endangered the survival of several native species.
+One attribute that contributes to its success is its attractively colored fruit.
+As a result, mammals and birds eat the fruit and disperse the seeds in their droppings.

-The introduction of Oriental bittersweet into new areas threatens the local flora because the native plants then have a strong competitor in the vicinity.
+Its introduction into new areas threatens the local flora by imposing a strong competitor on native plants.
 The species is native to Eastern Asia, but was introduced to the US for aesthetic purposes.
-It has been used in floral arrangements, and because of improper disposal the plant has been recklessly introduced into areas, affecting the ecology of over 33 states from Georgia to Wisconsin, and parts of the Appalachians.
-The organism grows primarily in the perimeter of highly vegetative areas, allowing it to readily access the frontier of resources.
-Oriental bittersweet's ability to grow in a variety of environments has proven to be detrimental to many plant species along the Appalachian mountains and is moving more towards the West as time progresses.
+It has been used in floral arrangements; improper disposal has allowed the plant to become established in more than 33 states from Georgia to Wisconsin and in parts of the Appalachians.
+The organism grows primarily along the edges of densely vegetated areas, giving it ready access to light and other resources.
+Oriental bittersweet's ability to grow in a variety of environments has proven detrimental to many plant species along the Appalachian mountains; the species continues to expand westward.

 This map shows the identified locations of the Oriental bittersweet as of 2012 (provided by the United States Department of Agriculture).

-Oriental bittersweet employs multiple invasive and dispersal strategies allowing it to outcompete the surrounding plant species in non-native regions.
-This is a strong reason why the control of the species presents difficulties to manage.
-The plant's invasion has created diverse ecological, managerial, and agricultural complications making it a focus of environmental conservation efforts.
+Oriental bittersweet employs multiple invasive and dispersal strategies that allow it to outcompete surrounding plants in non-native regions, making management difficult.
+The plant's invasion has created diverse ecological, managerial, and agricultural complications, making it a focus of environmental conservation efforts.

+In the European Union, it is included in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.